Plutonomicon/plutarch-plutus/plutarch-docs/Concepts/GenericProgramming.md

 How this class is implemented is not that important but can be looked up in `Plutarch/Internal/PlutusType.hs` by the interested reader.

-These functions could be written manually, but is a bit tedious and error-prone, thus generic representation from `generics-sop` is used.
+These functions could be written manually, but is a bit tedious and error-prone, thus generic representation from `GHC.Generics` is used.
 Under the hood all necessary transformations are done to be able to access the data on Haskell level.

 Also - as parsing data costs computation resources, it is common to pass tagged raw data until it's really needed to parse.